What is Civil Litigation?

 Dangers of Prolonged Civil Litigation

 A civil case is initiated when one party involved in a dispute or disagreement files a complaint or petition against the other party and serves that party with a copy of the complaint or petition.
-Between the filing of this initial document and the ultimate resolution of the case following one or more appeals, months (or years, in a significant number of cases) may pass.
+Between the filing of this initial document and the ultimate resolution of the case following one or more appeals, months (or years, depending on court backlogs and the claims involved) may pass.
 Each month that a lawsuit remains pending, you must divert time and resources from your business’s other activities.
 This hinders your business’s operational efficiency and your ability to conduct other, more profitable business activities.

-When Should a California Business Lawyer Be Retained?
+When Should You Retain a California Business Lawyer?

 Although it may be months before your civil case makes it to trial, there are several reasons why it makes sense to retain an attorney to represent your business’s interests as soon as possible:

-• Pretrial and discovery: Before your case proceeds to trial, the discovery and pretrial phases of litigation must be completed.
-In these phases, each party must exchange certain evidence with one another and certain dispositive motions may be decided by the court.
-The importance of these two phases cannot be overemphasized: it is possible for your case to be decided before it ever reaches the courtroom depending on what happens during the pretrial and discovery phases.
+- Pretrial and discovery: Before your case proceeds to trial, the discovery and pretrial phases of litigation must be completed.
+In these phases, each party must exchange certain evidence with the other, and certain dispositive motions may be decided by the court.
+The importance of these two phases cannot be overemphasized: your case may be decided before it ever reaches the courtroom, depending on what happens during the pretrial and discovery phases.

-• Familiarity with the case: It is much easier for an attorney to know what steps need to be taken to advance your interests if that attorney has been involved in the litigation for as long as possible.
+- Familiarity with the case: It is much easier for an attorney to know what steps need to be taken to advance your interests if that attorney has been involved in the litigation for as long as possible.
 If your civil case has been going on for a period of time, it will take a new attorney several weeks (at least) before he or she is comfortable with your case.
-This may require that certain hearings or your trial to be continued to give your attorney an opportunity to become adequately familiar with your case.
+This may require a continuance of certain hearings or your trial to allow your attorney to become adequately familiar with your case.

 Call JGPC for Assistance with Your Case